daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 - (optionally) its **attribute**, or which attribute of the model it is dependent on;
 - its **expression**, the aforementioned C# code.

+Behaviours are executed by the API of the platform - creating, updating or saving an entity will execute the appropriate behaviours.

 ## 2. Types of Behaviours

 There are currently five different execution moments for behaviours, which follow a logical flow: